Jesse McCartney

-Jesse McCartney (born April 9, 1987) is an American actor and singer.
+Jesse McCartney (born April 9, 1987) is an American actor, singer, and songwriter.
 He achieved fame in the late 1990s on the daytime drama All My Children as JR Chandler.
-He later joined boy band Dream Street, and eventually branched out into a solo musical career.
+He later joined the boy band Dream Street, and eventually branched out into a solo musical career.
 Additionally, McCartney has appeared on shows such as Law & Order: SVU, Summerland, and Greek.
-McCartney also is known for lending his voice as Theodore in Alvin and the Chipmunks and its sequels, as well as voicing JoJo McDodd in Horton Hears a Who, Robin/Nightwing in Young Justice, and Roxas and Ventus in the video game series Kingdom Hearts developed by Square Enix.
+McCartney has had an extensive voice acting career, voicing characters such as Theodore in the live-action Alvin and the Chipmunks film series, JoJo McDodd in Horton Hears a Who!, Terence in the Tinker Bell series, Dick Grayson in Young Justice, and Roxas and Ventus in the Kingdom Hearts video game series.

+McCartney's solo music career began in 2004 with his debut album Beautiful Soul.
+"Leavin'", a single from his third album Departure, reached the top 10 on the Billboard Hot 100 and is his best-selling song.
+His most recent album, New Stage, was released in 2021.
+McCartney is also known for co-writing "Bleeding Love", which became a worldwide hit for Leona Lewis in 2007.